rossleavitt/stock_analysis/Price_change/price_README.md

 After that, run the code and the relevant cells will populate.

-I found two great uses for this code.
-First, I used the 1mo interval to return data for all large-cap utility companies over the last 10 months or so.
+The main use that I had for this program was so that I could compare different companies within the same industry to see how each has fared over time.
+For example, I used the 1mo interval to return data for all large-cap utility companies over the last 10 months or so.
 Then I compared each company's increase or decrease in market price from 'pre-Covid to Covid', from 'Covid to now', and from 'pre-Covid to now'.
 This gave me a sense of the winners and losers so far due to the Covid-19 pandemic.

-The other way in which I used this code was as a 'Historical Moving Average' calculator.